felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 For every HubRise SKU, Smood creates a product with the following information:

 - `product.name` and `skus.name`: The name of the product.
-For example, if the HubRise product name is `Pizza margherita` and the sku name is `8"`, Smood creates a product named `Pizza margherita 8"`
+For example, if the HubRise product name is `Pizza margherita` and the SKU name is `8"`, Smood creates a product named `Pizza margherita 8"`
 - `product.description`: The description of the product.
 - `product.image_ids`: The IDs of the images associated with the product.
 - `skus.ref`: The ref code of the SKU, which will be passed along in orders.